davidkenneyart/atlas/docs/02-The-Core-Model.md

 A Thing is the fundamental building block of Atlas.

-A Thing is an identifiable entity that can exist independently within the graph.
-It has its own identity, attributes and relationships.
+A Thing is an identifiable entity that can exist independently within Atlas.

-Atlas makes no assumptions about what a Thing represents.
+A Thing has:

+- an identity
+- attributes
+- relationships

 A Thing might represent: